martinskruze/martinskruze.github.io/does_arel_work_in_rails_7.md

 **TL;DR** Arel behaviour has not changed in examined examples.
-This black box approach testing has shown that as I can see, everythinh that has worked in Rails 6 will work in Rails 7.
+This black box testing approach has given me confidence that everything that has worked in Rails 6 will work in Rails 7.

 # Does my old Arel queries work in Rails 7
 I will admit a little secret - I like using _Arel_ (A Relational Algebra) as a Rails developer.
 Currently _Arel_ has reached it's 10th version and is a member of Rails codebase.